mux99/mptcp.dev/setup.md

 ## Using multiple IP addresses

-To be able to use multiple IP addresses on a host to create multiple *subflows* (paths), the networking stack of the kernel needs to be able to route the packets properly, and the MPTCP path-manager needs to know what IP addresses can be used.
+To be able to use multiple IP addresses on a host to create multiple *subflows* (paths), the MPTCP path-manager needs to know what IP addresses can be used.

 {: .info}
 > A server having only one network interface does not need to configure anything